metroidret/m1disasm/readme.md

 Versions of WLA-DX prior to v10.7 will not work.
 The latest release, v10.6 back in late 2023, does not have the newest features like the `substring` function, which are used in this disassembly.
 Because v10.7 is not yet released, you must compile WLA-DX v10.7 from [its source code](https://github.com/vhelin/wla-dx).
 Instructions on how to compile can be found in WLA-DX's README.

 To build, run `python build.py` in the root folder of the disassembly.
 Each bank will be compiled into its own object file, and then linked together.
-Duplicate labels that share a name necessarily have the same NES memory location.
-For duplicate content that doesn't need to be at the same location, labels must use the \_{AREA} suffix.

 ### Contributing

+Check out the [Issues tab](https://github.com/metroidret/m1disasm/issues) of the repository.
+Even if you are not skilled in assembly code, there are still tasks you can accomplish.

 Please be sure to verify that your code produces an exact copy of the original before submitting a pull request.
 Run the build script to check that all build targets still have the right checksums.